LBNL-UCB-STI/beam/docs/users.rst

 After successful download , run the executable and follow the installation wizard to install Intellij IDEA.

-When running the IDE for the first time , it asks to import previous settings (if any) from a local path, if no previous settings to choose , select "Do not import settings" and click Ok.
+When running the IDE for the first queueStartTime , it asks to import previous settings (if any) from a local path, if no previous settings to choose , select "Do not import settings" and click Ok.

 **Importing BEAM project into IDE**